 Melanie Newman became a journalist in 2000.
-She worked on a specialist health service journal and was chief reporter and deputy news editor at Times Higher Education before joining the Bureau in 2010.
+She worked on a specialist health service journal and then as chief reporter and deputy news editor at Times Higher Education.
+She joined the Bureau in 2010.
 She has been involved in many of the Bureau’s high profile stories including our work on lobbying.

 Alice Ross (@aliceross_)

 Alice Ross is project leader of the Bureau’s work on drones.
-She was part of the team that launched the drone project.
-With Chris Woods and Jack Serle, she won the Martha Gellhorn Prize for Journalism in 2013 for the Covert Drone War project.
+Along with the other members of the Bureau’s drones team, she won the Martha Gellhorn Prize for Journalism in 2013 for the Covert Drone War project.
 The team was also shortlisted in the Foreign Press Awards 2011.
 She worked as a freelance reporter and editor before doing an MA in Investigative Journalism at City University London and won the university’s Richard Wild prize for journalism in 2011.

 Jack Serle (@jackserle)

 Jack studied biological sciences at the University of Edinburgh, from which he graduated in 2010.
 After gaining a distinction in his MA for science journalism, he joined the Bureau in 2012.
 He has worked predominately on the Bureau’s drones project and was part of the team that won the Martha Gellhorn Prize for Journalism in 2013 for their work on drones and the covert war.

 Maeve McClenaghan (@MaeveMCC)

 Maeve McClenaghan, graduated from Nottingham University in 2007 and then worked for an educational charity and UNICEF UK, before studying for an MA in International Law and Human Rights.
 She joined the Bureau in 2011 and was shortlisted in the young journalist section of the 2013 British Journalism awards for her work at the Bureau.